Rules of Play

 |---|---|---|

 | 5 | 2–3 each | Each participant takes 2 industries, with 1 participant taking 3.
-Facilitator covers any remaining industries. |
+Facilitator covers any remaining. |

-| 7 | 1–2 each | 4 participants take 2 industries; 3 participants take 1 each.
+| 7 | 1–2 each | 4 participants take 2 industries; 3 take 1 each.
 Facilitator balances workload and expertise. |

-| 9 | 1–2 each | 2 participants take 2 industries; 7 participants take 1 each.
-Near full coverage with minimal doubling. |
+| 9 | 1–2 each | 2 participants take 2 industries; 7 take 1 each.
+Near-full coverage with minimal doubling. |

 | 11 | 1 each | Each participant represents exactly 1 industry.
-Ideal for maximum depth and discussion diversity. |
+Maximum depth and discussion diversity. |

 Assignment Principles#